 \section{Theory}

-We extend previous work by Weis et~al.~\cite{MagResMag} to solve the modified Bloch equation in the case $\vec{B}_\mathrm{rf}\parallel\vec{k}$ (TSM) including the transient evolution of the spin orientation vector and derive equations describing the signals detected by an lock-in amplifier in the experiment.
-We give the analytical solution for the case of resonant rf magnetic field ($\delta\omega=0$).
+We extend previous work by Weis et~al.~\cite{MagResMag} by solving the modified Bloch equation in the case $\vec{B}_\mathrm{rf}\parallel\vec{k}$ (TSM), including the transient evolution of the spin orientation vector and deriving equations describing the signals detected by a lock-in amplifier in the experiment.
+We provide the analytical solution for the case of a resonant rf magnetic field ($\delta\omega=0$).

-We set up the modified Bloch equation in the laboratory frame, solve it in the rotating frame using the rotating frame approximation (RWA), transform the solution back into the laboratory frame, and obtain the lock-in signals.
-Finally, based on those solutions, in order to analyse the DPPE, we consider rotations around the $x$- and $y$-axis, respectively.
+We establish the modified Bloch equation in the laboratory frame, solve it in the rotating frame using the rotating wave approximation (RWA), transform the solution back into the laboratory frame, and obtain the lock-in signals.
+Finally, to analyze the DPPE, we consider rotations around the $x$- and $y$-axes, respectively.